prgr4m/patron/readme.md

 bitbucket.

 Since this is particular to my workflow, my personal version will be different from the version you are obviously viewing.
-My version has a collection of addon patterns I've already created while the rest is up for you to provide on your own.
-I'm not accepting pull requests but will be happy to have issues opened.
+My version will have a collection of addon patterns I've already created while the rest is up for you to provide on your own.
+I'm not accepting pull requests to change the templates (pyjade) used but will be happy to have issues opened.
 You can do as you please with this code, just give credit where credit is due.

 ## Copyright
 Copyright (c) 2014 John Boisselle.
 MIT Licensed.